-Oasis invites you to share maté and join our community circle (Fridays at 3 PM in the UMC Rm 102).
-On most Fridays, we use the traditional South American beverage maté to create a simple social ritual and develop dynamic community and conversation.
+Oasis invites you to share maté and join our community circle (Fridays at 3 PM in the UMC Room 102).
+During the community circle, we use the traditional South American beverage maté to create a simple social ritual and develop dynamic community and conversation.
 This uplifting ritual is used to cultivate an inclusive community of mutual support and to foster rich relationships.

 These circles follow a loose format.
-After taking a moment to settle the space, we use a playful question to inspire creative answers.
+After taking a moment to settle the space, we use a playful question to inspire creative answers and cultivate familiarity.
 The answers are used as a means of introduction, sharing, and building connections.
-We use a quote to initiate conversation, which can include almost anything.
-Participants are welcome to share as much as makes them feel comfortable.
-All this takes place while we drink maté (or enjoy your favourite tea).
+We use a quote to initiate conversation, which guides our conversation towards many rich topics.
+Participants are welcome to share as much they are comfortable with sharing.
+All this takes place while we drink maté (or enjoy a favorite tea of your choice).

 During the academic year, we meet Fridays at 3pm, on a weekly basis, at the University Memorial Center (UMC), Room 102.

 The Oasis community circle lasts one hour.
 In that time, we discuss issues pertaining to our personal recovery, commitment to sobriety, and many others topics that pertain to life.
 The conversation is broad and lively.
 We make social connections and talk about whatever is on our minds.
 Our community circles are laid back, and everyone is encouraged to freely participate, if that is what is desired.
 If one simply wants to listen and enjoy the lively conversation, as some of our members often choose to, that is just as well.

 We offer a place where people can explore their relationships with alcohol and drugs.
 Our community circle is a sober event and we ask that you respect this boundary.
 Since many members have committed to sobriety, we wish to keep our community circles a safe environment.
 To that end, do not attend the circle if you are under the influence of drugs or alcohol.